-In many patients the surgery can be performed using Arthroscopy (arthro=joint, scope= camera).
-Arthroscopy is a minimally invasive technique that allows us to look inside the shoulder to see exactly all that is injured or damaged.
+The surgery is performed using Arthroscopy (arthro=joint, scope= camera), a minimally invasive technique that allows us to look inside the shoulder to see exactly all that is injured or damaged.
 With small incisions there is less pain and trauma to the rest of the shoulder.

-Preparing for surgery
+Preparing for Surgery